honwei189/shellscripts/setup/GlusterFS-Setup/README.md

   - **`--volume-name <name>`**: (Optional) Set a custom volume name (default is `"myvolume"`).
   - **`--brick-path <path>`**: (Optional) Set a custom brick path (default is `"/data/.glusterfs"`).
   - **`--mount-point <path>`**: (Optional) Set a custom mount point (default is `"/mnt/glusterfs"`).
   - **`--cluster-nodes <IP1,IP2,...>`**: (Required) Comma-separated list of all cluster node IPs.
+Providing the IP of **any one node** in the cluster is sufficient for initialization.

 ### Adding Nodes to the Cluster

 - **`--add-node`**
   This option should be used on the **master cluster server** to add new nodes to an existing GlusterFS cluster.
-It is intended for introducing a brand-new node to the cluster.
-This command propagates the information about the new node to other nodes in the cluster.
+The script will handle the process of informing the cluster about the new node.
   - **`--cluster-nodes <IP1,IP2,...>`**: Comma-separated list of all cluster node IPs.
-When using this option on an existing master node, you must provide the IP addresses of all nodes in the cluster to correctly add the new node.
+You only need to provide the IP of **any one node** in the cluster, and the script will automatically detect other peers.

 ### Joining an Existing Cluster

 - **`--join-node`**
   Join a brand-new node to an existing GlusterFS cluster.
-This is intended for nodes that have not yet been added to any cluster.
+This option is used when the node has never been part of the cluster.
   - **`--master-node <IP>`**: (Required) IP address of the master node to join.
+Only one node IP is needed for this process.

 ### Rejoining a Cluster

 - **`--rejoin`**
   Rejoin this node to an existing GlusterFS cluster.
 This is typically used when a node's server is corrupted, reset, or has its operating system reinstalled but retains the same IP address.
   - **`--cluster-nodes <IP1,IP2,...>`**: (Required) Comma-separated list of all cluster node IPs.
-When rejoining, providing the IP of any one node in the cluster is sufficient.
+Providing **one IP** from the cluster is sufficient.

 ### Linking a Node to a Cluster

 - **`--link`**
   Link this node to the cluster and wait for the master node's confirmation.
-This is to be used on new nodes being added to the cluster.
+This is used on new nodes to be added to the cluster.
   - **`--master-node <IP>`**: (Required) IP address of the master node to link.

 ### General Options